indimail/indimail-virtualdomains/.github/README-indimail.md

 When you install indimail-virtualdomains, a shared library from the package is dynamically loaded by indimail-mta to provide virtual domain support in indimail-mta, along with the ability to work with IMAP/POP3 retrieval daemons.

 indimail-virtualdomains provides programs to manage multiple virtual domains on a single host.
 It allows extending any of the domains across multiple servers.
 With indimail-mta installed, two compoments - **qmail-rspawn**, **qmail-remote** can act as an SMTP router/interceptor.
 Both the components use a **MySQL** database to know the location of each and every user.
 Similarly, the Mail Delivery Agent (MDA) **vdelivermail** uses the same MySQL database, allowing it to re-route any email to any server where the user's mailbox is present.
 Additionally, indimail-virtualdomains provide **proxyimap** and **proxypop3** - proxies for IMAP and POP3 protocols, to retrieve the user's mailbox from any server.
 To deliver or retrieve any email, the user doesn't have to connect to any specific serer.
-This is a very powerful feature which allows indimail-mta to provide native horizontal scalability.
+This is a very powerful feature which allows IndiMail to provide native horizontal scalability.
 It knows the location of each and every user and can distribute or retrieve mails for any user residing on any server located anywhere on the network.
-If one uses indimail-mta/IndiMail, one can simply add one more server and cater to more users without changing any configuration, software or hardware of existing servers.
+If one uses IndiMail, one can simply add one more server and cater to more users without changing any configuration, software or hardware of existing servers.

 This does not force a filesystem architecture like NFS to be used for provisioning large number of users (typically in an ISP/MSP environment).
 In the architecture below, you can keep on increasing the number of servers (incoming relay, outgoing relay or mailstores) to cater to large number of users.
 This allows you to scale indimail easily to serve millions of users using commodity hardware.
 You can read the feature list to get an idea of the changes and new features that have been added over the original packages.
 You can see a pictorial representation of the ![architecture](indimail_arch.png "IndiMail Architecture")